FOSSBilling/extension-directory/README.md

 4. Go to the Extensions page in your FOSSBilling admin panel and enable the extension

 ## How to submit an extension
 Currently, the backend doesn't rely on a database, so you can't submit extensions through the website.
 You can submit extensions by creating a pull request on GitHub.
-We keep a list of extensions in the `data/data.ts` file.
-You can add your extension to the list by adding a new Extension object to the array.
+We keep a list of extensions in the `data/extensions.ts` file, and extension authors in the `data/author.ts` file.
+You can add your extension to the list by adding new Extension object to the arrays.

 ## The badge API
 We provide an API that renders badges for your extension.
 You can use these badges on your README or on your website.